 Symptoms usually develop 7-21 days after initial infection, though rarely the incubation period can be as short as two to three days or as long as 30 days.
 In more severe cases, there may be failure of some organs, eg the kidneys, or meningitis.
 Generally, cases will recover fully within two to six weeks but some may take up to three months.

 Washing your hands is the most obvious way to get rid of potentially harmful substances.
 However, as the graph below shows, even when water and soap is available, those can be the very cause of skin problems.
-As most tradespeople know, there is also plenty of muck that doesn’t come off with water anyway – and when you’re a busy installer, avoiding contact with filth can be impossible.
+As most tradespeople know, there is also plenty of muck that doesn’t come off with water anyway.

-Tradespeople need hand cleaning wipes that are going to get rid of the mess first time, allowing them to just crack on with the job safe in the knowledge their hands are being looked after.
+Tradespeople need hand cleaning wipes that are going to get rid of the mess first time.
+This allows them to just crack on with the job safe in the knowledge their hands are being looked after.

-Unlike other cleaning wipes on the market, Big Wipes contain four powerful cleaning agents to get rid of the muck and four skin conditioners to help prevent skin problems from occurring.
+Unlike other cleaning wipes on the market, Big Wipes contain four powerful cleaning agents to get rid of the muck.
+In addition, four skin conditioners help prevent skin problems from occurring.
 As Big Wipes are portable wet wipes, they are perfect for on-site use when water isn’t available.

-Cleaning wipes aren’t just the answer to protecting and cleansing hands – they can also be the perfect on-site solution for cleaning tools.
+Big Wipes aren’t just the answer to protecting and cleansing hands.
+They can also be the perfect on-site solution for cleaning tools.
 Silicone and PU foam, for instance, are very unpleasant products to get on your fingers and skin but they are also tough to get off surfaces and tools.
-Using the 4×4 Heavy-Duty Big Wipes and the ‘one wipe and it’s gone’ biodegradable formula ensures the removal of paint and varnishes, adhesives, oil, sealants and general grime from hands, tools and surfaces.
+The 4×4 Heavy-Duty Big Wipes ‘one wipe and it’s gone’ biodegradable formula ensures the removal of paint and varnishes, adhesives, oil, sealants and general grime from hands, tools and surfaces.
 And if it’s gone from your tools, your hands are less likely to come into contact with contaminated and potentially harmful surfaces.

 Big Wipes Power Spray

-The formula of the cleaning wipes is also available in a 4×4 Power Spray, which is ideal for pre-treating larger areas such as walls, floors or window frames before wiping them free of dirt.
-Its speedy removal of muck means heating installers and plumbers can also save time and money by fixing accidents quickly and effectively.
-The Spray is also ideal for refreshing Big Wipes that may have dried out in the sun and need refreshing.
+The formula of the cleaning wipes is also available in a 4×4 Power Spray.
+This is ideal for pre-treating larger areas such as walls, floors or window frames before wiping them free of dirt.
+Speedy removal of muck means that tradespeople can also save time and money by fixing accidents quickly and effectively.
+The Power Spray is also ideal for refreshing Big Wipes that may have dried out in the sun and need refreshing.

-Heating installers and plumbers who are concerned they may have a skin condition should always visit their GP for advice and treatment if needed.
+Tradespeople who are concerned they may have a skin condition should always visit their GP for advice and potential treatment.
 But, as the HSE advises, avoidance is the first step to preventing problems from occurring.
-We believe that Big Wipes cleaning wipes might well be the answer to protecting the most important tools of all – your hands.
+Big Wipes cleaning wipes might well be the answer to protecting the most important tools of all – your hands.